ArtemisSniper/ArtemisSniper.github.io/README.md

 ### Can i skid this?

-Ask one of the [cool contributors](https://github.com/TheRedstoneRadiant/Artemis-Website/graphs/contributors) of this repo.
+Yeah, just ask one of the [cool contributors](https://github.com/TheRedstoneRadiant/Artemis-Website/graphs/contributors) of this repo first.